AurelieGIRAUD/AurelieGIRAUD.github.io/logistic_regression.md

 1. Lorenz curve

 The Lorenz concentration curve is a way to represent the distribution function of a variable X. It is used in particular in economics to measure inequalities in the possession of wealth.
 We will use it here to assess inequalities in terms of the distribution of incomes among the group of countries selected.
+The furthest the Lorenz curve is from the first bisector line, the more inequalities of revenue in the given country.

 ```python
 def lorenz_curve(X):